 Sarasota is top vacation destination on the West coast of Florida.
 It's famous for its white sandy beaches, world-famous St. Armand's Circle, rich arts and cultural scene and is a playground full of endless outdoor activities for anyone who enjoys the Florida sunshine.
 Sarasota commonly receives awards for "Best Small City in America," "Best Small City to Retire In" and "Best Place to Buy Real Estate" due to its low unemployment rate, master-planned communities, high-quality of life and top-rated schools.
 Sarasota is a quick 15 - 20 minute drive from the local Sarasota-Bradenton Int'l Airport (SRQ) or a just over an hour's commute from the larger Tampa Int'l Airport (TPA).
-For information about planning your flight(s) and/or rental car, visit our "Getting Here" resource page here.
+For information about planning your flight(s) and/or rental car, visit our getting to Sarasota page .

 Siesta Key # 1 Beach in the USA